Disciplinary literacy: Inconsistencies in the practice

 Educators are expected to incorporate socially just content with the intellectual aspect of teaching content.
 While its focus is on the inclusion of morals into the classroom, socially just content encompasses a multitude of lenses.
 In teaching socially just content, educators acquire culturally responsive curricula, understand and embrace the differing perspectives of the individuals in the classroom, make content valuable, and ensure learners understand the value in the content, all while maintaining the required learning targets.
 Educators face difficulty completing each of the aforementioned tasks, which negate or dismiss required content.

 In education there is an ambiguity surrounding who gets to determine what is proper or just teaching.
 With the lack of clarity, teachers make these determinations independently, on a daily basis.
 With the uncertainty, teachers are left to the devices of hope and supposition, rather than what is actual truth.
 This in mind, coupled with the pressure to complete all content within their particular discipline, leaves teachers struggling to incorporate culturally responsive teaching into the classroom, one element of disciplinary literacy in practice.

-With respect to disciplinary literacy, the are some discrepancies in teacher training.
+With respect to disciplinary literacy, there are some discrepancies in teacher training.
 Professional development often consists of front loading all pertinent information, and put it to practice immediately, with the expectation to yield positive results instantaneously.
 Instead, disciplinary literacy training is an ongoing process that requires an undefined time frame.
 Teachers receive little-to-no professional development on the matter.
 With this, educators feel underprepared when incorporating these practices into their classrooms.